 - I definitely felt disconnected from my friends and family.
 (I did make a couple of calls using my slow, old spare phone, but it seemed to negate the point of this experiment to do that too often.
 I justified it by telling myself that if we had a landline phone I would be using that, but y’know, we don’t, so I only did this once or twice.)
 For me, a big part of slow living is about the intentional connection to those around us, so this was an obvious downside.

 - I struggled to maintain habits.
-Journalling, meditating, sports, Duolingo, gratitude practice – these are all things which I include in a daily routine which helps me feel grounded and connected.
+Journalling, meditating, sports, Duolingo, gratitude practice – these are all things that I include in a daily routine that helps me feel grounded and connected.
 They all went out the window due to the fact that my systems are so integrated with my phone.